mvaganov/CmdLineAsteroids/notes.md

 	1 box labeled [points], followed by the label `PolygonShape`

 ### voice
-These data structures are small and simple in memory.
+These data structures are `struct` types, which are small and simple in memory.
-Each float taking up only 4 bytes. `Vec2` is a total of 8 bytes. `AABB` is 16. `Circle` is 12.
+Each float takes up only 4 bytes. `Vec2` is a total of 8 bytes. `AABB` is 16. `Circle` is 12.
 The points array of `PolygonShape` is a reference, which is also small, probably 8 bytes.
-Because they are simple in memory, these are written as struct Value types instead of class Reference types.
-A Value type has certain memory advantages.
+Because they are simple in memory, they're written as `struct` Value types instead of class Reference types.
-A program passes all struct data by value instead of by reference.
-That means all data is copied each time it is used.
+You can think of a value type as a pocket-sized snack of computer data, which is easy for the computer to take anywhere and extract value anytime.
+A the reference type `class` is more like a restaurant reservation.
+To extract value, the computer needs extra effort to go someplace specific, and can typically find more rich value there.
+A Value type can have memory advantages.
-	References are almost always the same size, which is 8 bytes on a 64 bit CPU. the For small structures, especially less than or equal to 8 bytes, passing by value saves a CPU time.
+	Small `struct`s saves time and space on a modern 64 bit CPU, as long as they are smaller than the standard reference size, which is usually 8 bytes on a modern 64 bit CPU.
-	For larger structs, there are still advantages. the CPU is more certain about the value of a value-type, because it doesn't need to check a reference.
-This design eliminates cache misses for this data.
+	For larger structs, there are still advantages.
+		Copying the whole value means the CPU is more certain about the values, and it doesn't need to check a reference.
+This design eliminates cache misses, which is a real cost in high performance computing.
-Check the description for additional explanation about the difference between value type and refernce type:
+Check the description for additional explanation about the difference between value type and reference type:
 //`add to description` Value Type vs. Reference Type:
 //  CodeMonkey: https://youtu.be/KGFAnwkO0Pk
 //  MarkInman: https://youtu.be/95SkyJe3Fe0